409A Valuation Services: How to Choose the Right Provider

 (For common pitfalls, see When to Update Your 409A Valuation.)

-One of the most overlooked aspects when choosing a 409A valuation service is how methodology is applied.
-Most providers rely on:
+Yes — methodology is one of the most overlooked dimensions when choosing a 409A valuation service.
+Most providers rely on similar frameworks:

 The difference lies not in the method itself, but in: